NateDhaliwal/NateDhaliwal-Package/README.md

 ## Examples of code
 ### Functions

-- `display(text, colour)`: Displays text in the output, with an optional color or effect feature.
+- `display(text, colour,typewriter)`: Displays text in the output, with an optional color or effect feature, or a typewriter-style display.
 If the colour field is left empty, it acts like a normal `print()` statement.
   #### The list of colours/effects are:
   - Bold
   - Italic